beastbytes/yii-tracy/README.md

 ## Installation
 Do not directly install this package.

-This package is a requirement of Yii Tracy Panels; install the required Yii Tracy Panels.
+Install the [Yii Tracy Panels](#panels) as required.

 ## Configuration
 Yii Tracy is configured using Yii’s configuration.
-It has the following configuration parameters:
+It has the following configuration parameters defined in the `beastbytes/yii-tracy` section of `params-web.php`:
 * editor (string) [Tracy IDE integration](https://tracy.nette.org/en/open-files-in-ide)
 * email (null|string|string[]) Email address(es) to which send error notifications
 * logDirectory (?string) Absolute path or path alias to the log directory.
 Default: `'@runtime/logs'`